 The beauty named Lilith Clay smiled in appreciation and prepared to return to Earth.

 Donna Troy shook her head.
 She had raced into the building just in time to see Doctor Light vanish in the arms of an elegantly dressed pair.
-“He escaped, yet he seemed frightened of his rescuers,” she said.
+“He escaped, yet he seemed frightened of his rescuers, at least initially,” she said.
 “They weren’t wearing the Light emblem, but they could still want him dead.”